boazbk/tcs/lec_00_1_math_background.md

 ## Proofs

-In this course we will be interested in understanding the truth of assertions such as _"there is no efficient algorithm to find the prime factors of a given number"_.^[Actually, scientists currently do not know if this assertion is true or false, but we will see that settling it in either direction has very interesting applications touching on areas as far apart as Internet security and quantum mechanics.]

-You cannot run experiments to prove the _non existence_ of an algorithm.
-Thus, our only way to show that an assertion such as the above is true is to use _mathematical proofs_.
-In fact, even before asking if this assertion is true, we will need to use _mathematical definitions_ to make this a precise statement that is either true or false.
-So you see that our main tools in this course will be mathematical proofs and definitions.^[The [CS 121 website](http://www.boazbarak.org/cs121/background/) contains links to various resources which can help students catch up on this material.]

 Many people think of mathematical proofs as a sequence of logical deductions that starts from some axioms and ultimately arrives at a conclusion.
 In fact, some dictionaries [define](http://www.thefreedictionary.com/mathematical+proof) proofs that way.